 Is renting in retirement right for YOU?

 Is renting the better option for all retirees?
-No, not for all—but then neither is homeownership.
-Each retiree, or perspective retiree, has to consider his or her housing situation in light of personal circumstances, and not rely on general assumptions or on “conventional wisdom”.
+No, not for all?but then neither is homeownership.
+Each retiree, or prospective retiree, has to consider his or her housing situation in light of personal circumstances, and not rely on general assumptions or on ?conventional wisdom?.

 When might you be better off renting than owning in retirement?